 Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

-Getting started with traditional archery can be a very fun experience ... but only if you have the right gear.
-It takes more than just a bow and some arrows to make your archery experience enjoyable, and this guide will go over the little things you'll need to make your shooting adventures much more enjoyable - and less painful.
+Getting started with traditional archery can be a very fun experience...if you have the right gear.
+It takes more than just a bow and some arrows to make your archery experience enjoyable, and this guide will go over the little things you'll need to make your shooting adventures much more enjoyable (and far less painful).

 When I first walked into an archery store, I decided against getting a quiver because it seemed like an extra expense that I could easily do without.
 And, its true, I see many people at the outdoor and indoor ranges not using a quiver - but after dropping my arrows a few times, bending over after every shot to pick up a new arrow, and the awkwardness of always having to hold all my arrows while walking to and from the range finally convinced me to pick up a quiver.